CruiseOutlook

 Top Things to Do

-• Visit the Peace Park and Atomic Bomb Museum to learn about the city's poignant history.
+• Visit the poignant Nagasaki Peace Park and Atomic Bomb Museum

-• Discover the vibrant streets of Dejima, a former Dutch trading post that offers insights into Nagasaki's international past.
+• Discover the historic Dejima, a former Dutch trading post

 Typical Weather

-Nagasaki experiences a temperate climate, with mild winters and hot, humid summers.
-The best time to visit is during spring (March to May) and autumn (September to November) when the weather is pleasant, while the summer months can be quite hot and rainy.
+Nagasaki experiences a humid subtropical climate, with hot summers and mild winters.
+The best time to visit is during spring (March to May) and autumn (September to November) when temperatures are pleasant and rainfall is less frequent.
+Summers can be quite hot and humid, while winters are generally mild but can be rainy.

 What to Pack